Tour du Mont Blanc camping

 - Supervision by a qualified mountain guide

-- Packed lunches prepared by a chef
+- Packed lunches prepared by a chef (exclusive of container and cutlery)

 - Dried fruit and nut snacks prepared by a chef

-- Luggage transfer every night
+- Luggage and camping gear transfer every night

-- Cable car ticket
+- Cable car ticket on day 1

 Not included in the price